-Best for your back: Because they are soft and firm, air mattresses are considered as a reliable option to get rid of back pain.
+- Best for your back: Because they are soft and firm, air mattresses are considered a reliable option to get rid of back pain.

-Long-lasting: Most air mattresses are made of PVC material which can withstand wear & tear, and sagging issues.
-That means air mattress can last for more years than the regular mattress.
+- Long-lasting: Most air mattresses are made of PVC material, which can withstand wear & tear, and sagging issues.
+That means an air mattress can last for more years than a regular mattress.

 Disadvantages of Air Mattress

-Now you are aware of the benefits of air mattresses, let’s go over its disadvantages.
+Now you are aware of air mattresses’ benefits, let’s go over their disadvantages.

 Punctures and leaks: A puncture on the vinyl material is rare, you shouldn’t overlook it.
 Seams of the mattress are prone to leaks occasionally.
 However, you can easily repair them without much difficulty.